UNIVERSE BUDO: THE MARTIAL WAY

 Key Disciplines and Concepts:

-- Aikido: The way of harmonizing energies.
+- Aikido : The way of harmonizing energies.
 Explore its principles, techniques, and the philosophy of its founder, O Sensei Morihei Ueshiba.

-- Kendo: The Way of the Sword.
+- Kendo : The way of the sword.

-- Jodo: The Way of the Staff.
+- Iaido : The art of drawing the sword.

-- Kyudo: The Way of the Bow.
+- Kyudo : The way of the bow.

 Emblematic Figures:

-- Morihei Ueshiba (O Sensei): Founder of Aikido.
+- Morihei Ueshiba (O Sensei) : Founder of Aikido.

-- Masamichi Noro: Founder of Kinomichi.
+- Masamichi Noro : Founder of Kinomichi.

-- Jigoro Kano: Founder of Judo.
+- Jigoro Kano : Founder of Judo and the Kōdōkan.

 Whether you are a seasoned practitioner, a curious beginner, or simply interested in Japanese culture, we invite you to discover the richness and wisdom of Budo.